 - change in behaviour

-The list of early warning signs is not exhaustive.
-None of the above symptoms alone constitutes the disorder.
-If several signs are present and lasting for a long period of time, it is recommended to see a professional.
+The list of early warning signs is not exhaustive and none of the above symptoms alone constitutes the disorder.
+If several signs are present and last for a long period of time, it is recommended to see a professional.